 Expect to see far more deputies from all the political parties attending the general debates.
 In the battle to influence public perceptions, sheer numbers are important.
 "Our deputies will be sitting there," Ruhose told journalists in Berlin after a national SPD strategy meeting on October 17.

 Who decides whether lines have been crossed?

-That's the job of the Bundestag president, set to be the veteran conservative Wolfgang Schäuble, and the vice-presidents, who are traditionally drawn from members of all the parties represented in parliament.
+That's the job of the president of the Bundestag, the veteran conservative Wolfgang Schäuble, and the vice-presidents, who are traditionally drawn from members of all the parties represented in parliament.
 These functionaries make sure that the Bundestag sticks to its agenda, and they can sanction members who disrupt the proceedings.
 Punishments range from being called to order to being banned from parliamentary discussions for a set period of time.

 Many people are predicting that Schäuble will have his hands full with the AfD, some of whose representatives are complete parliamentary novices.
-But experiences in the state of Saxony suggest that things may be far more civil than has been the case with other far-right parties in the past in the state parliament.
+But experiences in the state of Saxony, where AfD representatives have held seats in the state parliament since 2014, suggest that things may be far more civil than has been the case with other far-right parties in the past in the state parliament.